-An unambiguous validation of the mean flow predictions is obtained thanks to a direct comparison of the isentropic Mach distribution along the blade surface as predicted by the three numerical approaches and measured experimentally (Fig. 7).
+An unambiguous validation of the mean flow predictions is obtained thanks to a direct comparison of the isentropic Mach distribution along the blade surface as predicted by the three numerical approaches and measured experimentally, Fig. 7.
 Again, going from a purely stationary numerical model to an unsteady model clearly improves the flow predictions.
-Hence and in agreement with the discussion started above, the RANS prediction leads to a local misrepresentation of the flow field.
-In particular, a passage shock $(M{is} > 1)$ appears with RANS when it is not present in the experiment.
+Hence and in agreement with the discussion started above, the RANS prediction leads to a local miss-representation of the flow field.
+In particular, a passage shock ($M{is} > 1$) appears with RANS when it is not present in the experiment.
 URANS and LES allow net improvements when compared to RANS, with relatively small and only localized distinctions between the two unsteady flow approaches and for this blade quantity.
-Differentiation between URANS and LES is better indicated by purely unsteady flow phenomena such as the wake shedding frequency that is provided in Table 3 and is expressed in terms of Strouhal4 number as defined by experimentalists [9,10].
+Differentiation between URANS and LES is better indicated by purely unsteady flow phenomena such as the wake shedding frequency that is provided on Table 3 and is expressed in terms of Strouhal3 number as defined by experimentalists [9, 10].
 Differences are also identified when looking at the trailing edge mean pressure field as shown in Fig. 8.
 For this specific region, only LES seems to recover the pressure level measured experimentally, URANS offering an important alternative to RANS.
 The different levels of unsteadiness provided by the two unsteady flow approaches are illustrated in Fig. 9.
 In this figure, the axial velocity component of the velocity vector in the wake of the blade is given as a function of time.
-The point of interest is located at $0.5c{\rm ax}$ away from the blade in the wake direction.
-From this diagnostic, not only does the fluctuating component differ between URANS and LES but also the frequency content of both time series indicates one sole frequency in URANS and several for LES.
-More details on this specific flow response are provided afterwards in the context of the mesh LES sensitivity analysis.
+The point of interest is located at $0.5 c{ax}$ away from the blade in the wake direction.
+From this diagnostic, not only does the fluctuating com-